shabnammirzoeva/Sprint-Planning-Notes/README.md

 **EPICS:**

 -[IN PROGRESS]  IT: continue with the price differentiation setup for IW & OOW development:
 - <strike> Internal demo scheduled this week.
-External demo on May 6. </strike>
+External demo on May 6. </strike> Successfully completed.
+Next step: release all changes in the production environment.

 **Ops Tasks:**
 - <strike> PL - Update policy 71660 #393PL: Issue with the agent IDs #359 </strike>